filethis/ft-document-panel/README.md

 ### \<ft-document-panel\>

 This element displays a list of FileThis [document resources](https://filethis.com/developers/doc/index.html#/document).
 Above the list is a header area that can display a title and several buttons that affect how the document items are displayed, or operate on the selected documents.
-The display of all header elements is configurable.
+Which header elements are displayed is configurable.

 Depending on configuration and what the user has selected using the header buttons, the document items will be displayed either as a grid or a list, using [ft-document-grid](https://github.com/filethis/ft-document-grid) or [ft-document-list](https://github.com/filethis/ft-document-list), respectively.